-- Blood thinners to reduce the risk of blood clots, which might break loose and travel to the heart, lungs, or brain.
+- Blood thinners reduce the risk of blood clots, which might break loose and travel to the heart, lungs, or brain.
 Blood thinners can also increase bleeding.

-- Angiotensin-Converting Enzyme (ACE) inhibitors to widen blood vessels, making it easier for the heart to pump blood around the body.
+- Angiotensin-Converting Enzyme (ACE) inhibitors widen blood vessels, making it easier for the heart to pump blood around the body.
 ACE inhibitors can also lower blood pressure.

-- Anti-platelet drugs used to stop blood clots by preventing platelets in the blood from sticking together.
+- Anti-platelet drugs are used to stop blood clots by preventing platelets in the blood from sticking together.